Icinga/icingaweb2/doc/03-Configuration.md

 Option                   | Description
 -------------------------|-----------------------------------------------
-theme                    | **Optional.** Choose the theme.
+default                  | **Optional.** Choose the default theme.
 Can be set to `Icinga`, `high-contrast`, `Winter` or your own installed theme.
 Defaults to `Icinga`.
 Note that this setting is case-sensitive because it refers to the filename of the theme. disabled                 | **Optional.** Set this to `1` if users should not be allowed to change their theme.
 Defaults to `0`.

 Example: